OpenGammaProject/Open-Gamma-Detector/README.md

 For quick access and purchase of all the parts (PCB and BOM) you can use [Kitspace](https://kitspace.org/boards/github.com/open-gamma-project/open-gamma-detector/).
 In addition, you'll also need to buy the SiPM (MICROFC-60035-SMT-TR1) at a distributor of your choice.

+_The fully assembled main detector board with the Pico on it will also be available for purchase [soon](https://hackaday.io/project/185211-all-in-one-gamma-ray-spectrometer/log/208359-assembled-detector-boards)._

 ## Key Features

 Here are some of the most important key facts: